Helen McCookerybook: Helen McCookerybook

 After a long break from performing live, when she was lecturing at the University of Westminster in 2005, a student asked her to support his band which she did.
 This, and the writing of new songs for the solo set, inspired her to begin performing and recording again as Helen McCookerybook.

-Since then she has played extensively in towns and cities throughout the UK, at times sharing the bill with Gina Birch, Katy Carr, Martin Stephenson and the Daintees, The Band of Holy Joy, The Monochrome Set, The Nightingales, Vic Godard and the Subway Sect, and Viv Albertine.
+Since then she has played extensively in towns and cities throughout the UK, at times sharing the bill with Gina Birch, Martin Stephenson and the Daintees, the Band of Holy Joy, the Monochrome Set, the Nightingales, Vic Godard and the Subway Sect, and Viv Albertine.

-McCookerybook has released eight solo albums from 2006 to 2022, garnering reviews such as: "Helen McCookerybook’s lyrics, frank and idiosyncratic, find poetry in the everyday shards of broken glass in the ice cream.", David Sheppard (Art & Music: The Saatchi Gallery Magazine), "… acoustically led, her songs are of love, politics and quite possibly, the kitchen sink, and her voice is pure as crystal.", Paul Scott-Bates (Louder Than War), and "The Sea by Helen McCookerybook is gentle but scathing, quiet but raging, fierce but melodic.", Cazz Blaise.
+McCookerybook has released nine solo albums from 2006 to 2025, garnering reviews such as: "Helen McCookerybook's lyrics, frank and idiosyncratic, find poetry in the everyday shards of broken glass in the ice cream.", David Sheppard (Art & Music: The Saatchi Gallery Magazine), "… acoustically led, her songs are of love, politics and quite possibly, the kitchen sink, and her voice is pure as crystal.", Paul Scott-Bates (Louder Than War), and "The Sea by Helen McCookerybook is gentle but scathing, quiet but raging, fierce but melodic.", Cazz Blaise.

-Her songs have received airplay on BBC Radio 6 Music's Gideon Coe show, including her last single Saturday Night With The London Set, So Long Elon (both from Green) and The Mad Bicycle Song (from The Sea).
+Her songs have received airplay on BBC Radio 6 Music's Gideon Coe show, including her last single Saturday Night with the London Set, So Long Elon (both from Green) and The Mad Bicycle Song (from The Sea).
 She's also had airplay on BBC Radio London's Gary Crowley show, with him playing A Good Life with a Bad Apple (from Green), which went on to make track of the week in August 2019.
 Mojo magazine gave her 10 track mini-album release, Pea Soup, four stars in their May 2020 issue saying "... the discipline of brevity makes this a shining gem".
-In October 2022, McCookerybook released her eighth solo album, Drawing on my Dreams, of which Gideon Coe said, “Helen McCookerybook has an excellent new record …”.
-Guest musicians on the album included Steve Beresford, Lindy Morrison (The Go-Betweens) and Anne Wood (The Raincoats).
-It had pre-release airplay on BBC Radio 6 Music's Gideon Coe show (Coffee and Hope track), BBC Radio London's Gary Crowley show (Beachwalk track), Dexter Bentley's The Hello GoodBye Show (Amazonia track) on Resonance FM, and other stations.
+In October 2022, McCookerybook released her eighth solo album, Drawing on my Dreams, of which Gideon Coe said, "Helen McCookerybook has an excellent new record …".
+Guest musicians on the album included Steve Beresford, Lindy Morrison (The Go-Betweens), and Anne Wood of the Raincoats.
+It had pre-release airplay on BBC Radio 6 Music's Gideon Coe show (Coffee and Hope track), BBC Radio London's Gary Crowley show (Beachwalk track), Dexter Bentley's the Hello GoodBye Show (Amazonia track) on Resonance FM, and other stations.
 She also makes regular appearances and performs live on radio stations varying from independent stations such as Soho Radio and Resonance FM in London, the community Radio Woking station in Surrey, to BBC Scotland Highlands & Islands radio (where she was a featured artist).